 These bindings do not release if you fall.
 The advantages of these are that they don’t release prematurely either (though release bindings adjusted properly usually don’t pre-release).
 These bindings are usually less expensive than release ski bindings.

 Non-release skiboard bindings, while all adjustable to a range of ski boot sizes, vary in terms of construction, durability, performance and how they mount to the skiboards.
 With the higher end, usually aluminum or steel non-release bindings, mounting is usually in a standard 40mm X 40 mm screw mounting pattern.
-These are mounted into stainless steel inserts preinstalled in the skiboards during manufacturing.
-Examples of these skiboards would be the Snowjam 75, Snowjam 90, Summit ZR88, Summit Ecstatic 99 and the Summit Custom 110.
+These are mounted into stainless steel inserts preinstalled in all Summit skiboards during manufacturing.

 All ski resorts require leashes to be used, one per leg, for non-release bindings.
 This is so, in the event they get away from you, they won’t fly down the hill.